usdot-its-jpo-data-portal/wzdx_sandbox/README.md

 # wzdx_sandbox

-Code for ingesting WZDx feed data into ITS DataHub's ITS Work Zone Sandbox, as well as landing page for the ITS Work Zone Sandbox S3 explorer site.
+Code for ingesting WZDx feed data into ITS DataHub's ITS Work Zone raw and semi-processed Sandboxes, as well as landing page for the ITS Work Zone Sandbox S3 explorer sites.
 For more information on ITS Sandbox data, please refer to the [ITS Sandbox README page](https://github.com/usdot-its-jpo-data-portal/sandbox).

 ## Getting Started